limkokhole/blogspot-downloader/README.md

 ![color](/color.png?raw=true "pdf keep color, while ePUB don't")

-With --one option, you can paste any webpage link manually to make custom ebook chapter :D
+With --one option, you can paste any webpage link manually to make custom ebook chapter :D (Tips: You can download this extension https://addons.mozilla.org/en-US/firefox/addon/link-gopher to get all the link then copy/paste into prompt, and don't forget last link need to press Enter)

 ![color](/perl.png?raw=true "You can even paste any webpage link to create a nice ePUB ebook :D")